-We want to give a BIG thank you to all of our funding sources for supporting our research!
+Thanks to all of our funding sources for supporting our research!

-We synthesize materials for a variety of biomedical and environmental applications.
-We focus on engineering natural polymers (biopolymers) and plant-derived agents because they offer us a platform of intrinsic properties.
-For example, our nanoparticles, fiber mats, ultra-thin films, and hydrogels are naturally are antimicrobial, chelate metal ions, or inhibit corrosion.
-Establishing structure-to-function relationships of our new materials, as well as the investigating the interface between materials and microbes are of particular interest to us.
-Specific materials of interest include drug delivery nanoparticles, anti-biofilm/anti-corrosion thin-film coatings, platforms for pathogenic microbial detection, wound healing nanofiber scaffolds, as well as fouling-resistant membranes for water purification.
-Our research is interdisciplinary in nature, drawing influences from chemical engineering, materials science, and environmental engineering.
+|Tweets by @SchiffmanLab||The Schiffman lab synthesizes bioinspired materials for a range of biomedical, environmental, and industrial applications.
+We focus on engineering natural polymers and plant-derived agents because they offer us a "greener" platform of desirable intrinsic properties.
+A few of the materials that we are currently developing include: wound healing nanofiber scaffolds, biomedical hydrogels, drug delivery nanoparticles, antifouling thin film coatings, and high-flux fouling-resistant membranes.
+Establishing structure-to-function relationships, as well as the investigating the materials-microbe interface are of particular interest to us.
+Our research is interdisciplinary in nature, drawing influences from chemical engineering, materials science, and microbiology.|